Yolo1105/Gyro-s-Analog-Signal-Reader/README.md

 The `initADC()` function in the code is used to initialize the Analog-to-Digital Converter (ADC) of the PIC microcontroller.
 It prepares the microcontroller to read analog signals from its pins and convert those signals into digital values that the microcontroller can process.

+Right click the tool bar and select to show the build production

 Here's a breakdown of what each part of the `initADC()` function is doing:

 1. **Set Analog Pin Mode:**